plescaevelyn/medaa-greenI-app/README.md

 # GreenI

-This is the medaa team's solution to the 12th edition of Polihack, held by OSUT.
+This is the medaa team's solution to the 12th edition of Polihack, organised by OSUT.

 This is a mobile app that provides a tool that makes recycling way easier, solving the main issue regarding the lack of frequency of recycling in our day to day lives.